Data Centers in Adelaide

 Natural Disaster Risk

-Adelaide maintains a very low overall natural disaster risk profile, with an INFORM Risk score of 2.5 out of 10 as of September 2025.
-This stability is a key advantage for critical infrastructure hosting and disaster recovery planning.
+Adelaide has a low overall natural disaster risk profile, with an INFORM Risk score of 2.5 out of 10, as of September 2025.
+This makes it one of the safer locations in the Asia-Pacific region for deploying critical infrastructure.